dantheman3333/frost/README.md

   - enables colors in the help menu
   - if you build with colors enabled but wish to disable them, you can set the env var `NO_COLOR=1`
 - autocomplete
-  - allows you to run a command that will enable terminal autocompletion when pressing `tab`
+  - allows you to run a command that will enable terminal autocompletion when pressing the `tab` key

+#### Autocomplete Setup:
 If you would like to set up `bash` auto-completion for `frost` arguments, run:
 ```bash
 frost --bpaf-complete-style-bash >> ~/.bash_completion